 The Terapia Diploma in Child, Adolescent and Adult Psychotherapy and Counselling Supervision is approved by UKCP.
 It is open to practitioners with experience in therapeutic work with clients from all age groups and particularly those with interest in child and adolescent work.
 The next course will be delivered over 8 weekends and is scheduled to start on Saturday 30 September/Sunday 01 October 2023, finishing on Saturday 01/Sunday 02 June 2024.

 The course is unique in that it combines process and developmental theories of supervision with models adapted from play therapy, attachment theory and neuroscience.
 It is a generic training that is applicable to those working with children, adolescents and adults.
 Some of the modules are focused on supervisors who work with adolescents and children and will focus exclusively on the developmental challenges and ethical dilemmas of these younger age groups.
 All the learning on the course is through the group processing theory via a range of experiential methods and creative techniques.

 We welcome qualified psychotherapists, counsellors and members of caring professions: psychologists, psychiatrists, social workers and coaches.
-To receive a brochure for this course, please email [email protected], sending us your full postal address.
-The next course is scheduled to start this November and will be delivered on the following Thursdays:
+A brochure is available via this website or email [email protected].